407-610-2417

 Types of Structured Data Google has Detected

-To go into advanced mode with your findings, export your query data from Search Console or Ahrefs and feed it into AI SEO tools like ChatGPT.
+To take your findings further, export your query data from Search Console or Ahrefs and feed it into AI SEO tools like ChatGPT.
 These can save you the headache of analyzing it yourself and summarize which formats perform best, so you can spot patterns.

 Enhance Your AI Citations with Strong SEO Optimization